chrisburnell/chrisburnell.com/src/pages/general/cv.md

 <small><strong>London, UK</strong></small>
 </div>

-- Built, maintained, and published a library of React components to enable developers to build accessible and customised client websites quickly that have been fully-tested and are production-ready.
+- Built, maintained, and published a library of React components to enable developers to build accessible and customised client websites quickly that have been thoroughly-tested (Jest, Cypress) and are production-ready.

 - Responsible for keeping track of web standards and keeping my team up-to-date on how we can use stable, new technologies to simplify and enhance the library of components.